HCPSS/web-style-guide/README.md

 - Copy down this repository

-If you haven't already installed the Fractal CLI helper on your machine, do that first from the root of the project:
+If you haven't already installed the Fractal CLI helper on your machine, do that first:

 ```shell
 npm i @frctl/fractal -g
 ```

 - Use `npm install` to download all dependencies for the project.
 This may take a while.

+You'll only have to do the npm install once.

 Then: